circa1977/kilvin/README.md

-# Groot CMS
+# Kilvin CMS

-## About Groot
+## About Kilvin

-Groot CMS is a content management system built on top of the [Laravel framework](https://laravel.com).
+Kilvin CMS is a content management system built on top of the [Laravel framework](https://laravel.com).
 More details will be forthcoming (like documentation!) just as soon as I finish the darn thing.

-## Installing Groot CMS
+## Installing Kilvin CMS

 ### Server Requirements
  - PHP 7.0 or later with safe mode disabled